 Explore Your Options

 Oklahoma also known as the “Sooner State” is home to many.
-Medicare beneficiaries constitute up about 18% of the state’s population.
-Whether you are already a part of that 18% or will be turning 65 soon it’s important to know what options you have for your Senior Health Insurance.
+Medicare beneficiaries constitute up about 16.4% of the state’s population.
+Whether you are already a part of that 16.4% or will be turning 65 soon it’s important to know what options you have for your Senior Health Insurance.
 MySeniorHealthPlan.com is a free service brokerage that can help explain original Medicare and your options to supplement it.
 Call one of our specialists today for your evaluation.
-Residents of Oklahoma can sign up on a Medicare Supplement Plan (or Medigap), Prescription Drug Plan (PDP) or Medicare Advantage Plan (MAPD).
+Residents of Oklahoma can sign up for a Medicare Supplement Plan (or Medigap), Prescription Drug Plan (PDP) or Medicare Advantage Plan (MAPD).

 Medicare Supplement Plans are standardized state specific plans that consists of different coverage levels.
 These plans are used in conjunction with your Medicare Part A and B. This type of plan allows you to use your benefits nationwide as long as you see a doctor that accepts Medicare.
 For more information on Medicare Supplement Plans please contact MySeniorHealthPlan.com.